gbbr/dijit.Bindings/README.md

 # Extending the Compiler

 The `Compiler` object can be further extended through the APIs it exposes via the `RegistrationService` and the `BindingStore`.
-The RegistrationService allows you to register actions with the Compiler, while the BindingStore enables you to register actions in a store, which the Compiler will take when data on the DOM needs updating.
+The RegistrationService allows you to register actions with the Compiler, while the BindingStore enables you to register actions in a store, which tell the Compiler what actions need to be taken when your model changes.
 To initiate the compilation of a DOM node you do:

 ```javascript
 this.compile(this.domNode);